Brown scores 33, leads Celtics to 141-103 win over Cavs

 Cavaliers: Sexton had scored 20 or more points in 15 straight games. … Andre Drummond had 11 points and five rebounds, his second time this season falling short of a double-double. … F Kevin Love missed his 13th straight with a strained calf.

-Celtics: Rookie guard Payton Pritchard was sidelined with a Grade 1 right MCL sprain he sustained in the last game. … No starter played more than 27 minutes. … Like they did before the previous two games, the players huddled with their arms around each other during the national anthem.
+Celtics: Rookie guard Payton Pritchard was sidelined with a Grade 1 right MCL sprain he sustained in the last game. … No starter played more than 27 minutes. … Like they did before the previous two games, the players huddled with their arms around each other during the national anthem. … Stevens had a one-word answer after when asked if Walker would play Monday in consecutive games: “No.” Walker has been working his way back from a left knee injury that delayed his start to the season.

 TATUM’S RETURN

-Jayson Tatum has been cleared to play Monday night against the Chicago Bulls, Celtics coach Brad Stevens said.
+Jayson Tatum has been cleared to play Monday night against the Chicago Bulls, Stevens said.
 Tatum missed his fifth straight game Sunday due to COVID-19 protocols.

 HE LOOKS FAMILIAR